Largest US nail manufacturer 'on the brink of extinction' because of the steel tariffs

 "I'm not belittling their situation at all.
 But given the importance of it to them, it's very unfortunate that they waited all these weeks to file the request," he said.
 "Under the authority we were granted, there is a process we have to follow."

-The area of Missouri where the plant is located voted 80% for President Donald Trump.
+The area of Missouri where the plant is located voted 80% for President Trump.
 Glassman said he can't say whether people in town are still supporting the president.

 "They are scared, they are worried about their families.
 It's not like there are tons of other manufacturing jobs," he said.
 "If I were a Mid-Continent worker, I would be extremely unhappy with what this administration is doing."